apache/cassandra/doc/SASI.md

 ## Using SASI

 The examples below walk through creating a table and indexes on its columns, and performing queries on some inserted data.
-The patchset in this repository includes support for the Thrift and CQL3 interfaces.

 The examples below assume the `demo` keyspace has been created and is in use.